Tourist Map of Washington, D.C. – Discover the Heart of American History

 1. Is Washington, D.C. a good place for a family vacation?

 Yes, Washington, D.C. is a fantastic destination for a family holiday.
 The city boasts a wide array of family-friendly attractions like the National Zoo, a host of interactive museums, and numerous parks.
-Many of the city's attractions, like the Smithsonian museums, are free of charge, making it a budget-friendly option for families too.
+Many of the city's attractions, like the Smithsonian museums, are free of charge, making it a budget-friendly option for families.

 2. Are there any unique festivals or events in Washington, D.C. throughout the year?